Medically reviewed by Drugs.com. Last updated on Aug 8, 2020.

-Cryptosporidiosis-associated diarrhea in HIV-infected patients (off-label use): Oral: 500 mg 4 times daily for 14 to 21 days (must be used in conjunction with optimized ART, electrolyte replacement, and symptomatic treatment and rehydration) (HHS [OI adult 2019])
+Cryptosporidiosis-associated diarrhea in patients with HIV (off-label use): Oral: 500 mg 4 times daily for 14 to 21 days (must be used in conjunction with optimized antiretroviral therapy, electrolyte replacement, symptomatic treatment, and rehydration) (HHS [OI adult 2020])

 Dientamoeba fragilis (off-label use): Oral: 25 to 35 mg/kg/day in 3 divided doses for 7 days (CDC 2012)

 Cryptosporidiosis, immunocompromised or nutritionally deficient patients (alternative therapy): Limited data available: